aws/aws-connected-device-framework/source/packages/services/assetlibrary/docs/templates-developer.md

 - Devices (see `/src/types/definitions/device.schema.json`)
 - Components (see `/src/types/definitions/component.schema.json`)

-When defining a custom type, the group/device template is validated against the JSON schema `/src/types/definitions/specializedTypeDefinition.schema.json`.
+When creating/updating a group/device template, it is validated against the JSON schema `/src/types/definitions/specializedTypeDefinition.schema.json`.

 When instances of a template are created/updated (e.g creating a new `mote` device) the top-level category JSON Schema (e.g. `device`) is merged with the schema definition of the custom template (e..g `mote`) in order to provide a template specific JSON schema to validate the group/device.